fils/CDFRegistryWG/docs/ESIPSemCommJune2017/talkBody.md

 # Value add on harvesting

 1. Through JSON-LD the contact point of a page can bit directly contacted.
 This means that docs can be linted or reviewed and issues sent to the user.
+1. Google, Bing, etc will index these pages as concepts
+1. Self publishing and harvesting means the facilities are responsible for the "freshness" of the metadata
+1. Web arch based harvesting can be implemented by many consumers (Consumers distinguish themselves by their "value add")
+1. Common community governed vocabulary